Koreans in Hong Kong: Education

 Hong Kong lacks a Korean-medium kindergarten, and so parents often send their children to English-medium kindergartens instead; some continue on to English-medium primary and secondary schools, such as those run by the English Schools Foundation, and as a result speak English better than Korean.
 Koreans in Hong Kong have also set up Korean-language educational institutions for their children.
 The Korean Saturday School (한국토요학원) was established in 1960 by the Association of Korean Residents.
 The territory's one Korean school, the Korean International School, is located in Sai Wan Ho.
 Founded in 1994, it enrolled 402 students as of 2006.
-However, they suffered a loss of community confidence due to a bribery scandal which triggered an investigation by the Independent Commission Against Corruption.
+Children of most Korean families living in Hong Kong will attend this school.
+Therefore, many Koreans live in Sai Wan Ho and Taikoo Shing area, forming a Korean community.

 The number of South Korean students in Hong Kong universities has shown significant growth.
 In 2008, there were only about 40 South Koreans enrolled in Hong Kong universities, primarily the English-medium University of Hong Kong; they formed just 1% of the 4,000 or so tertiary-level international students in the territory at the time.
 However, along with China's economic rise, South Korean international students are becoming increasingly interested in studying in the country, and Hong Kong universities have taken advantage of this trend to promote the internationalisation of their student bodies.
 By 2011, there were 595 South Koreans in Hong Kong on student visas, an increase of 644% since MOFAT's 2009 survey.

 Among respondents to the 2011 Census who self-identified as Korean, 19.1% stated that they spoke English as their usual language, 6.8% Cantonese, 2.2% Japanese, 1.3% Mandarin, and 70.6% some other language (e.g. Korean).
 With regards to additional spoken languages other than their usual language, 71.5% stated that they spoke English, 14.6% Cantonese, 24.0% Mandarin, and 9.7% Japanese.
 (Multiple responses were permitted to the latter question, hence the responses are non-exclusive and the sum is greater than 100%.)
 9.4% did not speak English either as their usual language nor an additional language, while the respective figures for Cantonese and Mandarin were 78.5% and 74.7%.